bmd1905/bmd1905/README.md

 ### Hello there 👋

 * My name is Duc
-* I define myself as a weird and self-educated person
+* I consider myself as a weird and self-educated person
 * I was a student at VNUHCM - University of Science, which was great, but being someone who seeks challenges, I decided to pursue a different path by dropping out of school

 # Socials